jeyabalajis/serverless-workflow-manager/README.md

 However, from a business perspective, there is a single business goal that has to be accomplished irrespective of the number of micro - services employed under the hood or how they are deployed.

 Consider the example of fulfilling a food order.
-There are a anumber of complex micro services under the hood interacting with each other, coupled with human interactions.
+There are a number of complex micro services under the hood interacting with each other, coupled with human interactions.
 But the singular business objective in this case is to deliver the food on time.

 A work-queue based scheduler agent supervisor pattern (https://docs.microsoft.com/en-us/azure/architecture/patterns/scheduler-agent-supervisor)